theskanthunt42/theskanthunt42/README.md

 ## 👋 Hi there
-- You can call me the42 or the42game
+- You can call me the42 or the42game.
+- She/It.
 - $LANG: zh_CN/en_US
 - Know basically nothing in computer.
 - Student -> Useless NEET
-- Call me She or It pls.
+- Extremely low self-confidence

-## 🤔 What I'm doing:
+## 😣 What I'm doing
 - Writing some useless and terrible stuff just for learn programming language.
 - Learning Python/C/Rust.
 - Planing on HRT stuff that will be achieved in the near future
 - Wasting time in a shitty school.
+- 🍋

-## Working Environment
+## 🛠️ Working Environment
 Ubuntu MATE 20.04
 <br>
 Debian buster